Protection of Minors

-The Protection of Minors on Campus at Mines is here for your information and resources are available on this page.
-If you have any questions or concerns regarding activities, programming, or protecting the Minors that come to campus, please feel free to contact the Compliance & Policy Office.
-Always Protect the Child.
-We report at Mines.
+The Protection of Minors page provides information and resources for entities sponsoring events involving minors.
+If you have any questions or concerns regarding activities, programming, or the protection of Minors, please feel free to contact the Office of Compliance and Policy.

 - Contact the Registrar’s office for availability of the computer labs (and/or rooms) you specified for the dates requested as well as any department that requires prior permission for the space.

-- If minors will be using the accounts, a Mines Minor’s Computer Use Waiver Form must be completed.
-The minor and parents must also read and agree to the Mines Computer and Network Access Agreement for Affiliated Programs.
-This form is required to communicate to parents that our network is not restricted.
+- If minors will be using the accounts a Mines Minor’s Computer Use Waiver Form must be completed.
+Additional information for parents/guardians should also be read and understood.
+The minor and parents must also read and agree to the Technology Resource Access Agreement (above) as this form is required to communicate to parents that our network is not restricted.

-Training of all employees and students having contact with Minors on campus or off-campus and sponsored by Mines is required prior to contact.
-For an in-person training, contact the Compliance & Policy Office.
+Training is required for all Mines employees and students as well as all third party entities sponsoring events involving Minors.
+For an in-person training, contact the Office of Compliance and Policy.
 The Program Director/Hosting Department is responsible for the training and tracking of compliance.

-- Shine the Light video by United Educators (9 minutes) highlights child safety and the importance of safety awareness in programs involving minors.
-(Alternate link to video.)
+- Shine a Light video by United Educators (9 minutes) highlights child safety and the importance of safety awareness in programs involving minors.

-- Program Director or Hosting Department is responsible to ensure that all background checks are processed prior to working on a Mines’ program or activity with minors.
-If you are not a U.S. Citizen this process requires additional time, so please do not delay your submission.
+- The Program Director or Hosting Department is responsible for ensuring that all background checks are processed prior to allowing a student or employee to work in a Mines program or activity with minors.

-- For more information, the Background Investigation Policy is available on the policy library website on the HR page.
+- For more information, the Background Investigation Policy is available in the Policy Library.

 - For non-Mines assistance, contact 1-844-CO-4-Kids to report child abuse and neglect.